geoserver/geoserver/doc/en/developer/source/policies/security.rst

    * If you wish to work on a public pull-request (to take advantage of workflow automations) take care that test-cases, commit messages, and documentation updates do not immediately reveal the vulnerability.

-   * Although not ideal it is possible to resolve some security issues by documenting a best-practice in the production consideration of the user guide.
+   * Although not ideal, it is possible to resolve some security issues by documenting a best-practice in the production consideration of the user guide.

 4. Request a CVE from GitHub.